Best Barnett Crossbow Reviews 2025

 Best Barnett Crossbow Reviews And Recommendations

-Best Overall: Barnett TS380
+Best Overall: Barnett Hyper Raptor Crossbow

-The 380 FPS bolt speed is also highly versatile.
+The 410 FPS bolt speed is also highly versatile.
 It's fast enough to provide plenty of kinetic energy and pinpoint accuracy to take down mature bucks, but it's not too much to handle even if you only hunt a couple of times each season.

-The TS380 goes the extra mile when it comes to safety.
+The Hyper Raptor goes the extra mile when it comes to safety.
 It has a floating bristle arrow retainer, TriggerTech frictionless release technology, finger safety reminders, and an anti-dry-fire system.
 This last one is especially important because even experts sometimes accidentally dry fire their bows, and it's dangerous for the bow and the shooter.

 It is one of our top picks for best crossbow for women.